 At the beginning, the participants were divided into three groups.
-In cooperation with the UN-Habitat team member, each group assigned four of its members to sort the challenges into four main themes: infrastructure, urban environment, public facilities and transport.
+Each group was requested to assign four of the members to sort out, in cooperation with the group's UN-Habitat team member, the challenges into the four main themes: infrastructure, urban environment, public facilities, and transport.

-Afterwards, the other participants were requested to choose an image, highlight the challenges in their selected image, and map the challenge if it exists in their neighbourhood.
+Afterwards, the other participants were requested to choose an image, highlight the challenges in his/her selected image, and map the challenge if it exists in their neighbourhood.